 Arkansas Medical, Dental, Pharmaceutical (AMDPA) Scholarship

 The AMDPA was organized in 1893 by black healthcare professionals in the state of Arkansas and was incorporated in 1987.
 Since its inception, the organization has served to extend medical, dental, and pharmaceutical knowledge and to advance these sciences.
 The AMDPA members are involved in multiple projects, including fund-raising activities to provide financial assistance for minority students in healthcare fields.
-The inaugural AMDPA Scholarship was awarded in 1996 to Sonya Marks.
+The inaugural AMDPA Scholarship was awarded in 1996.